 MEDIATION FOR MATRIMONIAL PROPERTY OR OTHER FAMILY DISPUTES

-Mediation is a better way of resolving matrimonial property and other family disputes than going through the courts.
+Our mediators resolve significant family property and financial issues.
+Mediation is better than going through the courts.
 Look at the following comparison between the two:

 You will be seen in the public courts

 Court proceedings are adversarial

 Admissions can be used against you